Install {scMitoMut} from Biocondcutor:

 4 Calculating mutation p-value

-Assuming an mtDNA locus’s majority base has constant allele frequency in cells, the allele frequency mutation was caused by sequencing error or sampling.
-Based on that assumption, we build a null hypothesis that there are no mutations for that locus in the cell.
-Then we fit the allele frequency distribution and calculate the probability of observing allele frequency for a specific locus in a cell.
+We built an null-hypothesis that there are not lineage-related mutation for specific locus in all cells.
+Then we fit the allele frequency distribution with beta-binomial distribution and calculate the probability of observing allele frequency for a specific locus in a cell.
 If the probability is small, we can reject the null hypothesis and conclude that there is a mutation for that locus in the cell.

 To calculate the probability value (p-value), we run run_calling function, which has 2 arguments: - mtmutObj is the scMitoMut object - mc.cores is the number of CPU threads to be used